Committee for the National Defence of Kosovo: Endeavors with Albanian governments

 In 1920, Beqir Vokshi represented the Committee in an assembly held at Trieste organized by the Italian scholar and politician Gabriele D'Annunzio, well known for his activism and support for Italian, Croat, and Albanian irredentist groupings.
 In this meeting, D'Annunzio promised armament to the Albanians of Kosovo.
 Indeed, in the summer of 1920, a ship with armament came in Shengjin.
 The "delivery" preoccupied the Albanian government and specifically the Minister of Interior Ahmet Zogu.
 He sent Sejfi Vllamasi and Xhemal Naipi to negotiate with the Committee for rejecting the delivery, promising money (20,000 Golden Franks).
 After Curri and Pejani rejected Zogu's offer, the Prefecture of Shkodra sent units of gendarmes to stop the delivery form being handed over.
 This was the first big contradiction between the Committee and Zogu.

 The Committee leaders as Bajram Curri (initially only), Hasan Prishtina, Elez Isufi, and Zija Dibra organized in the Albanian Revolt of 1922 when their forces marched toward Tirana.
 They reached the northeastern neighborhoods of the capital, went into skirmish with the government forces led by Prenk Pervizi and withdrew only after the intervention of British diplomat Harry Eyres.
 They were first given death sentence by the military court and later received amnesty.

 In January 1923, conflict will rise between the Committee leaders as Prishtina, Curri and Galica and pro-Zogu elements.
 Beqir Vokshi (1895–1923), and Sali Bajraktari of Junik were operating in the Neutral Zone of Junik for convincing the population to stop the support for the irredentist chetas and accept the law and order.
-After a sharp discussion with Hasan Prishtina on 21 January regarding to Vokshi's activity of convincing many fighters not to support Prishtina in his next attempt of overthrowing Zogu's government, Vokshi, who had resigned from the Committee since the 1921 and was officially listed as member of Albanian military units, was assassinated in skirmish with Azem Galica's men, together with one of his collaborators on 22 January.
+After a sharp discussion with Hasan Prishtina on 21 January regarding to Vokshi's activity of convincing many fighters not to support Prishtina in his next attempt of overthrowing Zogu's government, Vokshi, who had resigned from the Committee since the 1921 and was officially listed as member of Albanian military units, was assassinated in z skirmish with Azem Galica's men, together with one of his collaborators on 22 January.
 The assassination was not received well as Vokshi was a known leader and nephew of Sulejman Vokshi, one of the heroes of the League of Prizren.
 Vokshi's supporters sought revenge and the larger conflict was avoided only after the intervention of the Sali Rama and his guerrillas from Rugova.
 Following the events, the Albanian army entered Junik and later handed it over to the Yugoslav forces.
 The kachaks moved inside Kosovo.
 The Neutral Zone of Junik ceased existing.